 The 3rd thing I did was declutter!
 I went through my closet and drawers and removed everything that didn’t fit, I didn’t love and needed to be mended.

 That included my clothes, shoes, purses and jewelry.
-Even though my jewelry is not part of my capsule wardrobe it neede to be decluttered so I did it.
+Even though my jewelry is not part of my capsule wardrobe, it needed to be decluttered.

 The 4th thing I did was removed the items that I could not donate.
 I discarded those items and bagged up the rest of my items and took them to my local thrift store.